hyeon9/Splice-decoder/README.md

       > You just need to specify the sequencing method of your data

       ?
 Specify a NMD definition method (e.g., default (55rule) or sensitive) )
-      > You just need to select one either "default" or "sensitive"
+      > You just need to select one either 'default' or 'sensitive'

       ?
 Enter a FDR cut off for your rMATS (float [0-1], default 0.05)
       > Specify rMATS FDR cut off